VexiDev/Puppeteer/README.md

     // main() is the entry point to a puppet
     @Override
     public void main() {
-        // ticket_parameters is defined in AbstractPuppet!
+        // ticket_parameters is defined in Puppet!
         String text = ticket_parameters.get("text").getAsString();

         data = new StringBuilder(text).reverse().toString();